 PIKs rank high on underlying risk

 Despite all this, PIKs still have consistent demand, though lower than what it was prior to the credit crisis in 2008.
-One of the major reasons why lenders still willing to invest in PIK debt despite it being branded as a high-risk debt is because the issuances done post-crisis have seen judicious and restraint in the usage of this debt by companies.
-It brings us to an important point that while there are many avenues for corporate financing, some of which like PIK debts come with a unique mix of flexibility and risk, it is ultimately the borrower’s judgement in selecting the debt that counts.
-Deferring cash interest payments may sound attractive but will the company be comfortable in the bond issuances and increased principal payment is something that calls for astute decision making.
+One of the major reasons why lenders still willing to invest in PIK debt despite it being branded as a high-risk debt is because the issuances did post-crisis have seen judicious and restraint in the usage of this debt by companies.
+It brings us to an important point that while there are many avenues for corporate financing, some of which, like PIK debts come with a unique mix of flexibility and risk, it is ultimately the borrower’s judgment in selecting the debt that counts.
+Deferring cash interest payments may sound attractive but will the company be comfortable in the bond issuances, and the increased principal payment is something that calls for astute decision making.